USFOneHealthCodeathon2021/Team1/README.md

 We found some critical features that predict vaccine adverse events such as life-threatening illness, hospitalization, deaths, etc. Medication intake and allergies to different medications play a significant role in the prediction.
 Also, alcohol usage is a strong predictor for outcome variables.

 ## Conclusion
+Machine Learning models worked very well in predicting the adverse events due to the Covid-19 vaccine.
+We found essential features that derive the prediction.
+More work is needed to relate the features to the clinical outcome to help the clinicians in decision-making.